Pacific-Softwares/larpress-digital/documents/docs/getting-started/introduction.md

 ## System Requirements

-Before installing LaraPressDigital, ensure your server meets these requirements:
+Before installing larpress, ensure your server meets these requirements:

 - PHP 8.1 or higher
 - MySQL 5.7+ or PostgreSQL 10+